 You scream, I scream!!!

 “Temper tantrums can start occurring from the age of 7 months onwards, when a child may start holding his breath and stiffening his body.
-But in most cases these behavioral issues peak between the ages of 2 and 8 years,” says Dr Sippy.
-Atypical temper tantrum is when the toddler experiences a sudden fit of rage seemingly without reason or prior warning.
-Children between these ages are usually able to understand most of what is said around them, but do not have the ability to express themselves quite as succinctly.
+But in most cases these behavioural issues peak between the ages of 2 and 8 years,” says Dr Sippy.
+A typical temper tantrum is when the toddler experiences a sudden fit of rage seemingly without reason or prior warning.
+Children between these ages are usually able to understand most of what is said around them but do not have the ability to express themselves quite as succinctly.
 Sounds frustrating?

 It is.When a child is unable to get to something, learn a skill, perform a task or have his demands granted, he is often unable to express his dissatisfaction.
 Another contributing factor is that toddlers have no real perception of emotion.
 They do not completely understand why or what they are feeling, which leads to not being able to express themselves clearly.
 According to Dr Sippy, children indulge in these fits to acquire something, to escape an unpleasant situation, to get attention or to communicate feelings they can’t express.
 The result is the meltdown we see, the screaming, the yelling and the tears (Oh, how much tears!).
 These base problems are aggravated by factors such as lack of sleep, hunger, stress or being unwell.